 With Solid Ground, “You are valued as the individual and the situation you are going through.
 There are things I’ve never told anyone, but I felt confident enough to express myself to Tamara.”
 Ashley says, “I was grateful, because the number one thing I wanted was to be heard.
 We all want to be heard.
 We all want to be on a platform.
 On the inside, we’re screaming for help.
 ‘Tell me where to go.
 Tell me what to do.’
 No one ever has the answers.
 For me, Tamara was the answer.
 Solid Ground was the answer.”

-Today Ashley feels, “I’ve grown into a better person after this experience.
+Today, Ashley feels more grounded.
+“I’ve grown into a better person after this experience.
 I just started a job.
 I’m happy, I feel safe.
 Solid Ground has been the best experience of my life.
 Out of a million people who are homeless with their kids, living in their cars, bus stop hopping – I feel utterly blessed to have the opportunity.

 “Everyone wants to have their keys in their hand, and lock the door behind them.
 You don’t have to worry about anyone coming in behind you.
 Home is sanctuary.
 I’m home, I’m finally home.”